 About the Author

-Eric Reuland is Faculty Professor of Language and Cognition at Utrecht Institute of Linguistics, Netherlands.
+Eric Reuland is Faculty Professor of Language and Cognition at the Utrecht Institute of Linguistics (OTS).

 “[A] game-and paradigm-changer in the field of anaphoric relations...Highly recommended to all interested scholars working in the field of anaphora, regardless of their theoretical background.” — Darcy Sperlich, The Linguist List